Self Directed IRA Custodians

 Banks and brokerage companies are the most common IRA account custodians.
 Though they will advertise Self Directed IRA’s, they will limit your investment choices to certificates of deposit, stocks, mutual funds, annuities, and similar financial instruments.
 It is in their own self interest to do so because they make additional fees from the sale of these types of investments.
 They will generally offer only their own captive products as investments to their Self-Directed IRA account holders.
 This severely limits the investment choices you have available.

-If the option of using tax-deferred funds to purchase investments, property, mortgages, tax liens and other alternative investments in your retirement planning sounds appealing, you will need to use an independent IRA Custodian that permits truly self-directed ira investments.
+If the option of using tax-deferred funds to purchase investments, property, mortgages, tax liens and other alternative investments such as International Real Estate in your retirement planning sounds appealing, you will need to use an independent IRA Custodian that permits truly self-directed IRA investments.

 By using an independent IRA custodian that does not offer affiliated investment products, you will have the ability to direct your retirement funds invested to any qualified investment that meets your investment requirements without institutionally imposed arbitrary restrictions… including your own Self Directed IRA LLC.